The interview for any position is only as useful as the questions you choose to ask.

 A can-do attitude is essential, but everyone hits some roadblocks along the way.
 A good answer here speaks to the candidate’s ability to reflect deeply and take lessons learned on board.

-3. “How Would You Describe Your Leadership Style?"
+3. How Would You Describe Your Leadership Style?

 Even reps with no managerial experience should have a sense of their strengths and weaknesses as leaders.
 Everyone leads in one way or another, especially on a sales team where junior members can always benefit from mentoring.

-Any approach can be successful if it’s applied consistently and with best practices in mind – but sales VPs should be alert to whether this answer matches the company culture.
+Any approach can be successful if it’s applied consistently and with best practices in mind, but sales VPs should be alert to whether this answer matches the company culture.

-5. “What Do You Think Makes for a Successful Rep Coaching Session?"
+4. What Do You Think Makes for a Successful Rep Coaching Session?

 The best sales reps take advantage of all the opportunities they have to sharpen their skills.
 One of the most valuable of these is coaching and mentoring they’ve gotten from senior sales professionals.

 Truly self-aware candidates should recognize what has inspired them to greater heights and how they acted on the opportunities senior personnel presented to them.

 Coaching style naturally develops over time.
 No manager will go into a new post with a menu of skills that work perfectly for every team member.

-6. “How Will You Earn the Respect of Your Sales Team?"
+5. How Will You Earn the Respect of Your Sales Team?

-Building trust with sales reps isn’t done overnight – managers have to be in it for the long haul.
+Building trust with sales reps isn’t done overnight.
+Managers have to be in it for the long haul.

 To spark positive change, a leader has to show that he or she knows sales, knows the company, and knows how to act in the team’s best interest.

 Some ideas include:

-- Work hard – leaders shouldn’t ask anyone to do what they wouldn’t do themselves.
+- Work hard.
+Leaders shouldn’t ask anyone to do what they wouldn’t do themselves.